 In July 0f 2019, the United States House of Representatives passed the Fairness for High-Skilled Immigrants Act by a wide margin.
 Currently, the bill is still making its way through the Senate—though, with 35 co-sponsors, including prominent Democrats such as California Senator Kamala Harris and prominent Republicans such as Utah Senator Mitt Romney, there is a good chance it will eventually become law in the future.
-Here, our Los Angeles immigration lawyer explains the most important things you need to know about the Fairness for High-Skilled Immigrants Act.
+Here, our immigration lawyer in Los Angeles explains the most important things you need to know about the Fairness for High-Skilled Immigrants Act.

 What Does the Fairness for High-Skilled Immigrants Act Do?